ntop/ntopng/doc/src/web_gui/alerts.rst

 Endpoints are a way to export the ntopng alerts to external programs.

-Endpoints can be enabled and configured from the ntopng preferences page.
+Endpoints can be enabled and configured from the ntopng System page.
 Users can create custom endpoints via a custom plugin.
 Check out the `Plugins Section <../plugins/alert_endpoints.html>`_ for more details.
 Here is a list of the alerts endpoints built into ntopng.